-Sports Injury Treatment in Arlington TX
+Sports Injury Treatment in Mansfield, TX

 A sports injury is, by definition, any kind of injury to any part of the body that occurs during athletic activities.
 Generally, it refers to trauma to the musculoskeletal system.
 The most common types of sports injuries are:

 - Strains – Tears or pulls of the muscles, or the tendons that anchor the muscles to bones